OrigamiDev-Pete/nrunner.nvim/README.md

 }
 ```
 ## Commands
-`NRun` Run the project with the set run command.
+`:NRun` Run the project with the set run command.
 Takes an optional argument to pass to the run command.

-`NBuild` Build the project with the set build command.
+`:NBuild` Build the project with the set build command.
 Takes an optional argument to pass to the  buidl command.

-`NRunSetRunner` Set the NRunner file.
+`:NRunSetRunner` Set the NRunner file.
 Expects a valid file path.

 ## Mappings
 Default keymaps.
 These can be disabled by change the `use_keymaps` field to false in `Setup()`